Alexandrov geometry: foundations

-The following theorem was essentially proved by Alexandrov \cite[Satz 9]{alexandrov:devel}; it gives a global condition on geodesics that is necessary and sufficient for a locally $\CAT\kappa$ space to be globally $\CAT\kappa$.
-The proof use a thin-triangle decompositions, and the inheritance lemma (\ref{lem:inherit-angle}).
+The following theorem was essentially proved by Alexandr Alexandrov \cite[Satz 9]{alexandrov:devel}; it gives a global condition on geodesics that is necessary and sufficient for a locally $\CAT\kappa$ space to be globally $\CAT\kappa$.
+The proof uses thin-triangle decompositions and the inheritance lemma (\ref{lem:inherit-angle}).

-\begin{thm}{Patchwork globalization theorem} For a complete length space $\spc{U}$, the following two statements are equivalent:
+\begin{thm}{Patchwork globalization theorem} For any complete length space~$\spc{U}$, the following two statements are equivalent:

 \begin{subthm}{thm:alex-patch:ccat} $\spc{U}$ is $\CAT\kappa$. \end{subthm}

 \begin{subthm}{thm:alex-patch:geo-uni} $\spc{U}$ is locally $\CAT\kappa$; moreover, pairs of points in $\spc{U}$ at distance $<\varpi\kappa$ are joined by unique geodesics, and these geodesics depend continuously on their endpoint pairs. \end{subthm}